alpakn/windows-hardware-inventory/README.md

 **1. `local-tool/`** — Displays detailed hardware information of the local machine in a colorful terminal UI.

-**2. `domain-tool/`** — Collects hardware inventory from computers in an Active Directory OU or a custom selection, and exports results to CSV + GridView.
+**2. `domain-tool/`** — Collects system inventory from computers in an Active Directory OU or a custom selection, and exports results to CSV + GridView.

 ---